-This trip to Cambodia and Thailand will have me take six planes and three airlines (Malaysia Airlines, Bangkok Airways, AirAsia).
-Usually, I'm not too scared, I'm not not too much trouble flying.
-But there, I had a big fright at the return, on the section Phuket - Kuala Lumpur ...
+This trip to Cambodia and Thailand made me take six planes and three airlines (Malaysia Airlines, Bangkok Airways, AirAsia).
+Usually, I am not too afraid, I am not not too much trouble flying.
+But then, I had a big scare on the way back, on the Phuket - Kuala Lumpur section...

-I had fun to recompose my trip video (a nice feature ofiMovie (You can plot your route on a globe).
+I had fun recomposing my journey in video (a nice feature ofiMovie (You can plot your route on a globe).